-I devoured a motley of delicacies from all across India and compiled the best Ramadan eateries for this Ramadan season.
-Every time I thought I was full, the appetising aroma lingering in these lanes got me hungry.
+We devoured a motley of delicacies from all across India and compiled the best Ramadan eateries for you.
+Every time we thought we were full, the appetising aroma lingering in these lanes made us hungry.

-Here is the list of best of Dawat-e-Iftar.
+Here is a list of the best of Dawat-e-Iftar around India.

-Ramadan in Mumbai Mumbai is a kaleidoscope of cuisines.
+Mumbai is a kaleidoscope of cuisines.
 The city laudably celebrates every festival with enthusiasm and fun.
-During Ramadan, Mumbai is the one of the best cities in India to taste the global iftar cuisine.

 Hidden gems of Mumbai